Safe Medication Disposal for Households

 - Dispose of drugs as close to your trash collection day as possible to avoid misuse and/or misdirection.

-Medications self-administered by injection with a needle or "sharp" may be disposed of in the trash.
-If such medications include an attached needle, they should be placed in a puncture proof container, sealed with tape and labeled as "sharps."
-However, the state strongly recommends that medications with attached needles be disposed of at hospital-based household sharps collection programs.
+- Medications self-administered by injection with a needle or "sharp" may be disposed of in the trash.
+However, DEC strongly recommends that medications with attached needles be disposed of at hospital-based household sharps collection programs.
 All hospitals in New York State (except for federal facilities) are required to collect sharps from households.
 Additional collection programs may be available in your area.
+If one of these options is not available to you, place syringes or IV's with an attached needle in a puncture proof container sealed with tape, labeled as "sharps" and deposit the container in the garbage outside of the home.
+Sharps may not be placed in collection receptacles or in mail-back packages.